AdamWhitcroft/adamwhitcroft.github.io/README.md

 ## Usage

 I've made this available as a learning tool, please treat is as such.
+This is not a Jekyll theme for private or commercial use.
 If you have any questions, get in touch via Twitter [@adamwhitcroft](https://twitter.com/AdamWhitcroft).